-So you’ve realized that your old traditional and digital marketing business tactics just weren’t working, and you’ve taken steps to get your inbound marketing program off the ground.
+So you’ve realized that your traditional growth tactics just weren’t working, and you’ve taken steps to get your inbound marketing program off the ground.
 Great!
 To refresh, inbound marketing focuses on creating educational content that pulls people toward your industrial website.

 Well, now comes the hard part — you’ll need to create content that your prospects actually want to read.
 Don’t panic.
 While this can seem like a big undertaking, understanding the inbound marketing funnel can make this process a lot more manageable — not to mention a lot more effective.
-Let’s take a look.
+Let’s take a look at some content examples that have produced great

 If you’ve worked in sales or marketing for any appreciable length of time, chances are you are familiar with the concept of funnels.
 There are traditional sales funnels, acquisition funnels, and funnel cakes (sorry, just wanted to see if you were paying attention).

 Inbound marketing has a funnel of its own, and while it can vary due to factors such as pricing, your competitive landscape, and business model, it can generally be broken out into three distinct phases — education, evaluation and conversion.